mohammad92/TWRP_IMAGE_PORTER/README.md

 - Enjoy!

+NOTE:

+- Resizing TTF Fonts automatically is supported.
-NOTE: Font sizes must be handled manually (user discretion).
-Keyboard Template must be handled manually such as "key01=" as a mere example (haven't added support yet) but it's width and height is.
+- Non TTF Font sizes must be handled manually (user discretion).
+- Keyboard Template keys must be handled manually such as "key01=" as a mere example (haven't added support yet) but it's width and height is.